donateko/scopos-webmail/docs/user-guide/pro-tips.md

 # Twake-Mail productivity tips {#tips}

-This page makes a list of all features that Twake Mail advanced users would love.
+This page makes a list of all features that Mailbux advanced users would love.

 ## Drag and drop mails